 Why the Jack Pine Project?

-The COVID-19 pandemic and shutdown has had deep effects on many aspects of life in Maine.
-Many people have suffered as a result, feeling everything from social isolation to economic insecurity to anxiety and depression.
-While everyone has been touched in some way, some groups have clearly been more affected than others, including those in health care, eldercare, education, and essential services, among others.
+The COVID-19 pandemic and related economic shutdown has affected many aspects of life in Maine.
+People have experienced everything from isolation to food insecurity to anxiety and depression.
+Some groups have been even more deeply affected, including those in health care, eldercare, education, and essential services, among others.
 There are also many vulnerable and at-risk populations, from the elderly and those with chronic illnesses to those living in institutions that are prone to outbreaks.

 The Jack Pine Project is a collaboration of the Maine Folklife Center and Maine Studies Program at the University of Maine, and the UMaine Hutchinson Center in Belfast.
 The project is coordinated by Dr. Kreg Ettenger.
 You can email him at firstname.lastname@example.org, or call 207-581-1840.
-You can also learn more by contacting the UMaine Hutchinson Center in Belfast, by phone at 207-338-8000 or by email at email@example.com.
+You can also learn more by contacting the UMaine Hutchinson Center in Belfast by phone at 207-338-8000 or email at email@example.com.

 Supporting the Jack Pine Project

 If you would like to support this project financially, an account has been created at the UMaine Foundation.
-You can make a donation by clicking on this link: http://our.umaine.edu/jackpine.
+You can make a gift by clicking on this link: http://our.umaine.edu/jackpine.
 Any donations made to this account will go directly and completely toward supporting additional workshops and/or exhibitions of the created artwork.